MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports-organization.md

 * You need to have your own [Azure Active Directory tenant](create-an-azure-active-directory-tenant.md) setup.

-* At least a P1 capacity or an A4 capacity.
+* At least a P1 capacity capacity.
 See [What size Premium capacity do I need for paginated reports?](../../paginated-reports/paginated-reports-faq.md#what-size-premium-capacity-do-i-need-for-paginated-reports)

 If you're not signed up for **Power BI Pro**, [sign up for a free trial](https://powerbi.microsoft.com/pricing/) before you begin.

->[!NOTE]
->To purchase an A4 (or higher) SKU, you need an Azure subscription.
-If you don't have one and want to buy an A SKU, you can create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 ## Set up your Power BI environment